-Farmers Mutual is one of the cheapest home insurance companies in Nebraska, with an average annual premium of $1,978.
-The company offers standard policies with a few optional coverages, like credit card fraud coverage, food spoilage coverage, sump pump backup coverage and more.
-In addition to low rates, Farmers Mutual has discounts for impact resistant roofs, new homes, having a home security system and bundling your policies, such as home and auto.
+Farmers Mutual is one of the cheapest home insurance companies in Nebraska, with an average annual premium of $2,001.
+The company offers standard policies with a few optional coverages, like credit card fraud, food spoilage, sump pump backup and more.
+In addition to low rates, Farmers Mutual offers discounts for impact resistant roofs, new homes, having a home security system and bundling your policies, such as home and auto.

 State Farm is the largest home insurance company in the U.S. by market share, with $19.7 billion in direct premiums written, and is a popular provider in Nebraska.
 State Farm’s home insurance coverage is pretty basic, but the company offers helpful online tools and resources, which is ideal for first-time home insurance buyers.
 The company also has a network of agents across the state to serve customers who like to handle their insurance needs in person.
-Nebraska homeowners can take advantage of discounts for having a home security system, having a reinforced roof and bundling a home and auto insurance policy.
+Nebraska homeowners can take advantage of discounts for having a home security system, reinforced roof and bundling your home and auto insurance policies.

 Learn more: State Farm Insurance review

-The average cost of homeowners insurance in Nebraska is $2,787 per year for a policy with $250K in dwelling coverage.
-For comparison, the average American homeowner pays $1,477 for the same amount of coverage.
-Home insurance in Nebraska is significantly higher than average because of the state’s severe weather risks.
+The average cost of homeowners insurance in Nebraska is $2,816 per year for a policy with $250K in dwelling coverage, which is more than double the national average premium of $1,312 for the same amount of coverage.
+Home insurance in Nebraska is high because of the state’s numerous severe weather risks.

-Generally speaking, homeowners insurance in the middle of the country tends to be more expensive, especially states located in Tornado Alley.
-But of the midwestern states, Nebraska has one of the highest premiums.
-The only state with a more expensive home insurance premium is Kansas, where homeowners pay $3,019 on average.
+Generally speaking, Nebraska homeowners insurance and areas in the Heartland tend to be more expensive than other regions, especially states located in Tornado Alley.
+But of the Midwestern states, Nebraska has one of the highest average annual premiums.
+The only Midwest state with a more expensive home insurance premium is Oklahoma, where homeowners pay $3,519 on average.

 Nebraska experiences some of the most tumultuous weather in the country.
 Having a comprehensive homeowners insurance policy can help protect your home and your family from the financial impacts of severe weather risks.
 Keep in mind that you may need to purchase endorsements for adequate protection.

-In the state of Nebraska, the most common causes of home insurance losses are related to flooding, tornadoes and hail:
+The most common causes of home insurance losses in Nebraska are related to flooding, tornadoes and hail:

-- Tornadoes: There were 33 tornadoes in Nebraska in 2017, and 45 tornadoes in 2016.
-Tornadoes can strike at any time, and homes across the state are at risk of severe damage and destruction.
+- Tornadoes: There were 35 tornadoes in Nebraska in 2020, according to the Triple-I. Tornadoes can strike at any time, and homes across the state are at risk of severe damage and destruction.

-- Flooding: The 2019 Mississippi River flood cost $6.2 billion to repair damage across the southern plains, including in Nebraska.
-The same year, the Missouri River flooded causing $10.7 billion in damages.
+- Flooding: The 2019 Mississippi River flood cost $6.2 billion to repair damage across the southern plains, including areas of Nebraska.
+The same year, the Missouri River flooded, causing $10.7 billion in damages.
 Flooding is not typically covered through a standard home insurance policy and coverage must be purchased separately.

 All homeowners insurance companies in Nebraska offer standard coverages, including dwelling, personal property, liability, medical payments and additional living expenses insurance.
-However, Nebraska homeowners often consider purchasing endorsement policies for more protection.
-Some common coverages include:
+However, Nebraska homeowners often consider purchasing endorsements for more protection.
+Some common additional coverages include:

-- Flood insurance: Flood damage is not covered by homeowners insurance, so some people want to purchase a separate flood insurance.
+- Flood insurance: Flood damage is not covered by standard homeowners insurance policies, so many insurance experts recommend you consider purchasing separate flood insurance.
 In Nebraska, the average cost of flood insurance is $704.11 per year.
-Most major insurance providers sell flood insurance, and it is also available through the federal National Flood Insurance Program and dozens of private insurers.
+Flood insurance is available through the federally-backed National Flood Insurance Program and dozens of private insurers.

 - Scheduled personal property coverage: Home insurance policies often offer limited coverage for valuables.
-If you keep expensive items like art, jewelry, collections or electronics in your house, consider asking an insurance agent about scheduled personal property insurance to see if you need more coverage for those belongings.
+If you own expensive items like art, jewelry, collections or electronics in your house, consider asking an insurance agent about scheduled personal property insurance to see if you need more coverage to protect those belongings.